 The principal's permission is required when a student wishes to post or distribute materials on school property.
-Once approved, materials that are posted or distributed must be stamped with the principal's signature.
+Once approved, materials must be signed by a principal prior to posting around the school building or distributing.
 Any materials posted without the principal's approval and signature will be discarded.